1. RACGP Expert Committees terms of reference policy

 The RACGP Expert Committee – Practice Technology and Management is established to:

-- provide informed advice on e-health developments, information management, e-health standards and other areas of development that impact on the future operation of Australian general practice,
+- provide expert and informed advice on e-health developments, information management, e-health standards and other areas of development that impact on the future operation of Australian general practice,

-- provide input into position papers and RACGP responses to submissions related to ehealth, digital technology in general practice and practice management,
+- provide input into guidelines, position papers and RACGP responses related to e-health, digital technology in general practice and practice management,

-- advise on maintenance of business tools and resources to support general practitioners and general practice, and
+- develop and maintain business tools and resources to support general practitioners and general practice, and

 - support and promote the uptake of technology in general practice.